 It is important that you follow your surgeon and physiotherapist's advice to help reduce the chance of stiffness occurring.

 Bleeding

-Bleeding during and after surgery can occur and you may experience some blood collecting in the knee joint however in most cases this will be naturally absorbed by the body itself.
+Bleeding during and after surgery can occur and you may experience some blood collecting in the knee joint however in most cases this will be absorbed by your body.

 Infection